Summer Lighthouse Keeper Jobs in Michigan

 But the days of these types of Lighthouse Keeper Jobs are long gone…

-Today many states have lighthouses that offer a Lighthouse Keeper jobs program run by non-profits whose main goal is to preserve their history.
-These programs are run in different ways but the overall general theme seems to be Keeper for a fee or donation or membership, meaning you’ll pay a relatively small fee to participate in the program.
+Today many states have lighthouses that offer a Lighthouse Keeper job program run by non-profits whose main goal is to preserve their history.
+These programs are run in different ways but the overall theme seems to be Keeper for a fee, donation, or membership, meaning you’ll pay a relatively small fee to participate in the program.

 Members of the public are invited to volunteer at historic lighthouses for short terms of a few days to several weeks, as supporting members of the non-profits that operate them.

-Keep reading to see the 6 Lighthouse Keeper Jobs programs I found in the midwestern state of Michigan which borders four of the five Great Lakes!
+Keep reading to see the 6 Lighthouse Keeper Jobs in Michigan, a beautiful state that borders four of the five Great Lakes!

 While the number of actual remaining lighthouses is unclear, based on counting those with significant damages, I would estimate there are fewer than 200 remaining and less than a dozen with Lighthouse Keeper Jobs of any kind.